Now open the process map tool you trust and like and let's get started.

 The rest of the process is the same as above.

-We hope this process map already gives you a first idea how you should design your own map.
+We hope this process map already gives you the first idea of how you should design your own map.
 In the next section, we'll get much more elaborate, looking at more complex examples.